-- Godly leaders who do justly, love mercy, and walk humbly with their God; PLUS
+- Godly people who do justly, love mercy, and walk humbly with their God; PLUS

 - A humble understanding that all have sinned and fallen short of God’s glory, and that we all need restoration back to God’s original intent.

-By adding those two things together, you get leaders who are willing to be agents of God’s heart on the earth.
-These leaders then abandon the evil desire for vengeance and retribution, and they start to minister God’s heart to people.
-That is the ministry of reconciliation: when God’s leaders walk in wisdom and use their authority to bring people back to God’s original intent.
+By adding those two things together, you get people–leaders and non-leaders–who are simply willing to be agents of God’s heart on the earth.
+These people then abandon the evil desire for vengeance and retribution, and they start to minister God’s heart to others.
+That is the ministry of reconciliation: when God’s people walk in wisdom and use their authority to bring people back to God’s original intent.

 Why we need the ministry of reconciliation: